Faora: Pocket Universe

-Following the Crisis on Infinite Earths, another Faora (renamed Zaora) appeared in the Pocket Universe created by the Time Trapper, along with General Zod and Quex-Ul.
+Following the Crisis on Infinite Earths, another Faora (renamed Zaora) appeared in a pocket universe created by the Time Trapper, along with General Zod and Quex-Ul.
 The three tricked the Pocket Universe's Lex Luthor into releasing them from the Phantom Zone.
 After the Pocket Earth's population continued to resist their conquest of it, the three villains destroyed the atmosphere, killing almost all life.
-Superman defeated them by permanently stripping the three of their super powers with gold Kryptonite.
+Superman defeated them by permanently removing their powers with gold Kryptonite.
 He then executed them with Kryptonite in punishment for their crimes, and to protect the real Earth after they threatened to somehow regain their powers and destroy it as well.
 Zaora pleaded with Superman for her life, offering him "all sorts of favors", before she succumbed to the Kryptonite.

 Phantom Zone entity

-In the Eradicator mini-series, Dr. David Conner was pressured into embracing his programming by another construct of Kem-L. This artifact, which was trapped in the Phantom Zone, claimed to be called Faora, after Kem-L's grandmother, and to be the ultimate repository of Kryptonian mythology.
+In the Eradicator miniseries, Dr. David Conner was pressured into embracing his programming by another construct of Kem-L. This artifact, which was trapped in the Phantom Zone, claimed to be called Faora, after Kem-L's grandmother, and to be the ultimate repository of Kryptonian mythology.
 However, it is unclear how much of this is true.

 The Eradicator rejects it, "downloading" all these aspects of ancient programming that contradicted his morality into Faora's artificial intelligence.
 Unknown to him, this gave it a new, monstrous form and dimensional-based powers.
 After leaving the Zone, it targeted Conner's family.
 The Eradicator destroyed Faora, but not before it kills his wife.

 Pokolistanian

-Another Faora was introduced as one of General Zod's aides in a fictional Pokolistan nation.
+Another Faora was introduced as one of General Zod's aides in Pokolistan.
 This character, who debuted in Action Comics #779 (July 2001), is an orphan metahuman.
 Faora has molecular abilities to a limited degree.
 She created a mutagenic virus for Zod as part of the linchpin plan.
 Her whereabouts following the General's defeat are unknown.

 "Return to Krypton"

-In a 2001–2002 storyline, Superman and Lois Lane visit a version of Krypton which is later revealed to have been created by the villainous Brainiac 13 and based on Jor-El's favorite period in Kryptonian history.
+In a 2001–2002 storyline, Superman and Lois Lane visit a version of Krypton which is later revealed to have been created by Brainiac 13 and based on Jor-El's favorite period in Kryptonian history.
 In this Krypton, Lois and Clark become fugitives and are pursued by Faora and Kru-El, romantically linked manhunters known as "the Hounds of Zod."
 This version of Faora, calling herself "the Tigress of Zod", later returns as an ally of Jor-El.
 She and Kru-El are both killed in a struggle against Kryptonian religious zealots.